-Intimate Places employs over 40 staff between Camp Zebra, Intimate Camps and our headquarters in Arusha.
+Intimate Places employs over well over 100 staff between Intimate Camps, Intimate Camp Seronera, Intimate Camp Zebra and our headquarters in Arusha.
 All of these staff have written contracts of employment with the company which afford them both job security as well as other benefits not normally associated with casual or ‘daily paid’ employment.

 All of our staff have access to healthcare in designated health centres entirely at the company’s expense.
 In the event that they should be involved in an accident, then not only are they covered by the Statutory Workmen’s Compensation Act, but the company has also put into place additional insurances which will look after them and their families in the long term in the event of injury, no matter how serious or howsoever sustained.

 In order to ensure that our staff attain the standards of service expected by our guests, the company provides a number of different training opportunities for all.
 These can involve recruiting outside professionals who improve our guests experience year around at the same time as teach our permanent staff the skills of their trade.
 Or they can involve bringing in local trainers to meet specific training needs from time to time.
 Or they can involve investing in outside training courses organised by industry professionals to develop our employees specific skills.